 - Fixed payments.
 If you like predictable payments that do not change, a home equity loan could be for you.
 You will always pay the same amount every month until the loan is fully paid.
 Home equity loan rates are fixed for the life of the loan.
 They are a considered an installment loan and in the past, the interest was tax deductible in most cases.
 If rates drop you are allowed to refinance a home equity loan with no pre-payment penalty.

-- Lower costs: The interest rate for borrowing equity is usually lower than personal loans and credit cards.
+- Lower closing costs: The interest rate for borrowing equity is usually lower than personal loans and credit cards.
 That’s why many people use home equity loans to pay off credit card debt.

 - Longer terms: You have a variety of terms available on home equity loans, depending on the lender – 5 to 30 years.